BibiSebi/BibiSebi/README.md

 👀 Open to Work: Always excited about new opportunities and collaborations.

-📖 Currently reading: Quit: The Power of Knowing When to Walk Away by Annie Duke.
+📖 Currently reading: Supercommunicators: How to Unlock the Secret Language of Connection by Charles Duhigg

 🍳 Cooking up: a new project—stay tuned!